MassimoTascone/watch-that/README.md

 - [ ] Authentification to login
 - [ ] Create a "add to favorite" button to create playlist
 - [ ] Add a actor detailed page and allow user to search for Actors
+- [X] Implement pagination for movies & tv shows pages
+- [ ] Filters on all movies and all tv shows page